-The MIP Program will support acquisition and development of instruments, software and databases; service contracts on purchased equipment; professional staffing including support for the principal investigators, other senior personnel and technicians; and a limited number of students and postdoctoral researchers.
-Five-year awards totaling \$15,000,000 to \$25,000,000 for the award period are anticipated.
-Equipment acquisition and development is expected to be mainly in the first few years.
-User facility operation may ramp up over time and is expected to reach a steady state by year 4.
+The MIP Program will support acquisition and development of instruments, software and databases; service contracts on purchased equipment; professional staffing including support for the principal investigators, other senior/key personnel and technicians; and a limited number of students and postdoctoral researchers.
+Six-year awards totaling \$18,000,000 to

+\$30,000,000 for the award period are anticipated.
 Approximately 50% of the MIP funds provided by NSF, after subtracting instrument acquisition and development costs, should be devoted to the user facility operation.